jambonz/next-static-site/README.md

 The project is generating developer docs from markdown files using static file JS utilities alongside Next.js static paths/props system.
 We are leveraging their [catch-all](https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes) dynamic routes logic located at `pages/docs/[[...slug]].js`.
 The markdown files are in the `docs` directory.
 The docs structure is controlled in the docs page YAML data located in `data/docs.yaml`.
 You can create docs markdown files at will in the `docs` directory but they will not render in the sidebar nav until they are also added to the nav structure in this file.

-We are using [remark](https://github.com/remarkjs/remark) & [remark-html](https://github.com/remarkjs/remark-html) as well as [gray-matter](https://github.com/jonschlinkert/gray-matter) for parsing the docs markdown files.
+We are using [remark](https://github.com/remarkjs/remark), [remark-html](https://github.com/remarkjs/remark-html) and [remark-gfm](https://github.com/remarkjs/remark-gfm) as well as [gray-matter](https://github.com/jonschlinkert/gray-matter) for parsing the docs markdown files.
 Code syntax highlighting is done with [prismjs](https://prismjs.com) and the associative babel config is in the `.babelrc` file.
 It's important to leave the preset in this file that merges our config with `next/babel` so Next.js works properly.